ayushkasara/Credit-Card-Fraud-Detection-using-Python-Machine-Learning/README.md

 - **Imbalanced Data Handling:** Identified and addressed imbalances in the dataset to enhance the models' accuracy in detecting fraudulent transactions.
 - **Cybersecurity Impact:** Contributed to improved cybersecurity by developing a robust credit card fraud detection system, offering actionable insights for risk mitigation.

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/<your-username>/credit-card-fraud-detection.git`
-2. Navigate to the project directory: `cd credit-card-fraud-detection`
-3. Install required R packages: `install.packages(c("caret", "randomForest", "nnet", "xgboost", "ROCR"))`
-4. Run the R scripts for data preprocessing and model training: `<instructions>`
-5. Explore the results and visualizations in the generated output.